darkrenaissance/darkfi/doc/src/misc/tau.md

 # Tau

 Encrypted tasks management app using peer-to-peer network.
-Multiple users can collaborate by working on the same tasks, and all users will have synced task list.
+Multiple users can collaborate by working on the same tasks, and all users will have synced tasks.

 ## Install